liets0n/Pinpoint/CONTRIBUTING.md

 - Make sure tests pass!

 - No need to worry about code style as long as you have installed the dev dependencies.
-Modified files are automatically formatted with Prettier on commit (by invoking [Git Hooks](https://git-scm.com/docs/githooks) via [simple-git-hooks](https://github.com/toplenboren/simple-git-hooks)).
+Modified files are automatically formatted with Prettier on commit.

 - PR title must follow the [commit message convention](./.github/commit-convention.md) so that changelogs can be automatically generated.